-We intend to consider strategic expansions into new markets that have a large constituency of socially responsible organizations and individuals.
-We demonstrated our ability to grow organically through our expansion into Washington, D.C. and through the completed acquisition of New Resource Bank, based in San Francisco.
+We consider strategic expansions into new geographic markets that share the same characteristics as our other current markets with a dense constituency of socially responsible organizations and individuals.
+We demonstrated our ability to grow organically through our expansion into Washington, D.C. and through the completed acquisition of New Resource Bank in 2018, based in San Francisco.
 In 2020, we opened our first commercial office in Boston as part of our efforts to expand organically into new markets.
-We intend to continue evaluating opportunities to efficiently expand our geographic footprint into other large metropolitan areas throughout the United States that share the same characteristics as our other current markets.
+We intend to continue evaluating opportunities to efficiently expand our geographic footprint into other large metropolitan areas throughout the United States.

-Grow Trust and Investment Management Business
+Trust and Investment Management Business

 We have been dedicated to serving the investment needs of our institutional clients for more than 40 years.
 We are committed to fostering strong client relationships and unparalleled understanding of our clients' goals and objectives.
-We offer a broad range of both index and actively-managed funds spanning equity, and fixed-income strategies.
-As of December 31, 2023, we had \$41.66 billion of assets under custody and \$14.82 billion of assets under management.
-The growth of our commercial banking business has fueled the continued growth of our trust and investment management business, as approximately one-third of our trust and investment management needs.
+Our investment strategies consist of both index and actively-managed portfolios spanning across Equity and Fixed Income asset classes.
+As of December 31, 2024, we had \$35.02 billion of assets under custody and \$14.62 billion of assets under management.
+The growth of our commercial banking business has fueled the continued growth of our trust and investment management business, as approximately one-third of our trust and investment management clients utilize our deposit products.
+Our existing commercial clients have large trust and investment management needs.
 Our current infrastructure provides the necessary scale to increase our market presence among corporations, endowments, foundations and family offices.
-Invesco serves as our primary investment management subadvisor, bringing significant scale and experience to our investment management business, with over \$1.59 trillion in assets under management, as of December 2023.
+Invesco serves as our primary investment management subadvisor, bringing significant scale and experience to our investment management business, with over \$1.59 trillion in assets under management, as of December 2024.
 Invesco has a wide range of investment management services across asset classes, with experience in Taft-Hartley plans, and a significant range of social responsibility investment products aligned with our mission.
-Our alliance with Invesco has led to new product development aimed specifically at the needs expressed by our mission-oriented clients.

-Maintain a Prudent Approach to Asset Allocation
+Prudent Approach to Asset Allocation

 Our business model has historically generated a substantial source of low-cost core deposits and we believe that it will continue to do so.
-As noted above, our target customers have historically had limited credit needs and we do not expect that these needs will change meaningfully.
+As noted above, our target deposit customers have historically had limited credit needs and we do not expect that these needs will change meaningfully.
 As such, our business model gives us access to excess liquidity, which we intend to prudently manage to optimize risk-adjusted returns.
-We expect that our lending strategy will continue to consist of real estate and C&I loans as well as purchases of high-quality loans such as government guaranteed loans supported by the Small Business Administration or the United States Department of Agriculture, consumer loans focused on mission-aligned solar panel installations, or syndicated loans originated by other financial institutions with a track record of strong credit quality and prudent underwriting.
+We expect that our lending strategy will continue to consist of commercial real estate loans, C&I loans, and clean energy project finance, as well as purchases of high-quality loans such as government guaranteed loans supported by the Small Business Administration or the United States Department of Agriculture, or syndicated loans originated by other financial institutions with a track record of strong credit quality and prudent underwriting.